-Mini potatoes simply dressed in a lemon, garlic and mustard dressing.
-Serve warm, at room temperature or slightly cool.
+This easy, no mayo potato salad starts with mini potatoes simply dressed in a lemon, garlic and mustard dressing.
+Serve warm, at room temperature or cold.

-Potato salad is synonymous with Summer, so I like to have a few great potato salad recipes in my pocket, to get me through.
-This Lemon and Garlic Potato Salad is one of my favourite “no mayo” potato salads.
+- Potato salad is synonymous with Summer, so I like to have a few great potato salad recipes in my pocket, to get me through.
+This Lemon Potato Salad is one of my favourite “no mayo” potato salads.

 Potatoes: I love mini potatoes for this kind of salad.
 Look for a mini potatoes that are roughly the same size, so they cook evenly.
 Red or white mini potatoes are great.
 You can also use regular white or red potatoes and cut them into bite-sized chunks before boiling.